johnthepink/johnthepink.github.io/_posts/2016-04-18-so-i-made-a-react-native-app-this-afternoon.md

 }
 ```

-React's lifecyle functions (componentDidMount) allowed me to easily initate the request to the API.
+React's lifecycle functions (componentDidMount) allowed me to easily initiate the request to the API.

 ```javascript
 componentDidMount() {